The last two stops on our family summer getaway in June 2011 were Tahiti and Moorea.

 The ATV Tour was a great recommendation.
 It’s the perfect way to see the island!

-We spent the rest of the day in our bathing suits.
+We spent the next two days in our bathing suits:

 On our last night, we flew back to Tahiti and ate dinner at Le Lotus, an overwater restaurant at the InterContinental Tahiti Resort.

-The whole trip from New Zealand to Tahiti was an exhilarating journey and an unforgettable 16 days.
+Our trip from New Zealand to Tahiti/Moorea was an exhilarating journey and an unforgettable 16 days.

 There’s nothing quite like unplugging from life for a few days to go and live it.